Brace yourself: Become a ski and snowboard cross instant expert

-Everything you need to know about the gravity-defying sport
+Everything you need to know about the high-octane events

 By Benjamin Blum, CBC Sports

-Here's everything you need to know to instantly become an aerials expert:
+Here's everything you need to know to instantly become a ski and snowboard cross expert:

 History and format